glaucocustodio/youcaptain/README.md

 ## Why?

 I used to be a heavy user of the [discontinued youtube.com/leanback](https://github.com/codyogden/killedbygoogle/issues/590).
-Now it's gone, I needed to find a way to navigate on YouTube by just using my mini keyboard.
+Now it's gone, I needed to find a way to navigate on YouTube by just using my <a href="https://www.amazon.com/WOSUNG-Wireless-Keyboard-Android-Raspberry/dp/B01C2O4PG6?ref_=fsclp_pl_dp_9">mini keyboard</a>.

 ## Shortcuts